 The strongest asset of our programme is undoubtedly our students, who are recruited from all over the globe.
 Our challenge is to train students with very different origins and academic backgrounds in a curriculum which blends theory and practice.
 You are warmly invited to participate in and contribute to the continuing development of this programme!

 Prior to your arrival, there are a few important activities and dates to keep in mind:

 Roll call and programme start

-A mandatory roll call will take place at 13.15-15.00 23 August in room A33, A Building, Campus Valla.
-If circumstances prevent you from attending, please notify the programme director Per Jansson, or you will lose your place.
+A mandatory roll call will take place at 13.15-15.00 22 August in room A33, A Building, Campus Valla.
+You must attend in person - on campus - to confirm your place on the programme.
+If failing to attend, you will lose your place.

 Conditionally admitted students

 If you are conditionally admitted you must upload your degree certificate and transcript of your last semester(s) both in original language and with an English translation to your Universityadmissions.se account by 1 November 2022.